Visiting one of the 7 wonders of the modern world

 Of course, the Taj Mahal stands out, but you can also visit the Red Fort, very similar to the Delhi Fort.
 The Mausoleum of Itamad-Ud-Daulah, considered as “the little Taj“.
 And, if you still don’t have enough, the Tomb of Akbar the Great, a complex of gardens and buildings also famous for its beautiful Mughal architecture.

-The story of the Taj Mahal; a love story
+The history of the Taj Mahal; a love story

 Taj Mahal is a funerary monument located on the banks of the Yamuna River.
 The mausoleum is mainly made of marble.
 It was built between 1632 and 1654 by Mughal Emperor Shah Jahan to house the tomb of his favorite wife, Mumtaz Mahal.